andreavico/saber-optimized-multipliers/README.md

 ### How to use

-The proposed architectures can be used as a drop-in replacement for the polynomial multiplier in the architecture proposed in [1], whose source code is available [here](http://example.net/).
+The proposed architectures can be used as a drop-in replacement for the polynomial multiplier in the architecture proposed in [1], whose source code is available [here](https://github.com/sujoyetc/SABER_HW).

+[1] Sinha Roy, S., & Basso, A. (2020). _High-speed Instruction-set Coprocessor for Lattice-based Key Encapsulation Mechanism: Saber in Hardware_.
+IACR Transactions on Cryptographic Hardware and Embedded Systems, 2020(4), 443-466. https://doi.org/10.13154/tches.v2020.i4.443-466